Is a higher or degree apprenticeship right for you?

 Like the idea of graduating in a cap and gown, while also having several years of work experience in the bag and no debts to pay off?
 A degree apprenticeship could be the answer…

-What options are available?Around 64 universities in England currently offer higher and degree apprenticeship courses, covering a wealth of job roles, from accounting and advertising to aerospace engineering - you can even become a qualified solicitor.
+What options are available?Around 87 universities in England currently offer higher and degree apprenticeship courses, covering a wealth of job roles, from accounting and advertising to aerospace engineering.

-Big companies like Rolls Royce, GlaxoSmithKline, Goldman Sachs and BAE Systems offer degree apprenticeships, but you’ll also find smaller companies offering them.
+Big businesses like Rolls Royce, GlaxoSmithKline, Goldman Sachs and BAE Systems offer degree apprenticeships, but you’ll also find smaller companies offering them.